SoftInstigate/restheart/README.md

 ## Summary

-3 things every developer in the world always need to implement:
+There are some features every developer in the world always need to implement:

 1. Data persistence.
 1. Authentication and Authorization.